 "Hope" is the thing with feathers — that perches in the soul — and sings the tune without the words — And never stops — at all ~ Emily Dickinson

 To say that last year was a mixed bag is an understatement, I had many highs and a few unexpected tragic lows, but that said [my chin held high] I hope each one you will continue to join me for this journey through vines both domestic and imported.
-If I had not said so via Twitter or Facebook I'd like to wish each and everyone of you, all the very best this New Year has to offer, please make the most of it in every way cheers!

 "Tiny Morisoli Vineyard sits at the foot of Mt.
 St. John on the western edge of the renowned Rutherford Bench, from which many of Napa Valley’s finest Cabernets are born. "

-And yes age truly does matter when it comes to high end juice like this, I'd say waiting 8-10 years for a wine like this to fully mature was definitely its own reward and at the price I paid back then, definitely worth the price of admission.
+And yes age truly does matter when it comes to high-end juice like this, I'd say waiting 8-10 years for a wine like this to fully mature was definitely its own reward, and at the price, I paid back then, definitely worth the price of admission.
 Until next time folks remember life is short, please sip long and prosper cheers!